VanWrinkle/Crumbs_App/server/README.md

 #### Description

-> The base url, or any route that does not match one of the registered controllers will result in the user being served the application through index.html.
+> The base url will result in the user being served the application through index.html.

 #### Request

 - HTTP Method: `GET`
-- URL: `/` or `/some/invalid/route`
+- URL: `/`
 - Content-Type: `text/html`

 #### Response